redfedele/Genius-Hour/Genius Hour Log Sheet (EDM).md

 # Genius Hour for Fall 2016
-Location to log my genius hour work and learning.
-This readme will be updated as a log file for the project, and any data files (if necessary) will be found within the repo.

 ##Topic
 * For Genius Hour, I will be teaching myself how to create electronic music, A.K.A.
 EDM.
 I will accomplish this by using a program called "Fruity Loops".
 Fruity loops is a music creation software that many EDM Producers use in order to make and remix songs.
 I will dedicate at least an hour each week to learn the program, and eventually will create a song (or two) from what I have learned.